 Open to any festival participant, regardless of prior conducting experience.
 The conducting seminar will focus on the fundamentals of conducting, including baton technique and score study.
 Seminar participants will attend Q&A sessions with festival conductors, and listening/study sessions in the Ralston Listening Library.

-Seminar participants will have limited podium that will focus primarily on fundamental techniques.
-The conducting seminar will meet twice weekly during the 4 weeks of The Sewanee Summer Music Festival.
-There is no audition requirement for the conducting seminar
+Seminar participants will have limited podium time that will focus primarily on fundamental techniques.
+The Conducting Seminar will meet twice weekly during the 4 weeks of the Sewanee Summer Music Festival.
+There is no audition requirement for the Conducting Seminar.

 For program questions, please contact -Dr. Gene Moon firstname.lastname@example.org